iridl/iridl.github.io/docsrc/admin/hwrequirements.md

 We recommend using 2 disks for the operating system, configured as mirror devices.
 For best results, use fast disks such as SSDs or NVME for the operating system.
 These can be as small as 128GB.
 If you want to speed up DL results, increase this to 256GB and place the squid cache on this device.

 You will need space for your Datasets.
-We recommend getting multiple disks so you can mirror the drive and an external disk to backup the data regularly.
+We recommend getting multiple disks, so you can mirror the drive and an external disk to back up the data regularly.
 Mirroring is not considered a backup, it is simply a convenience for higher availability.
 A separate backup of your data is very important.
 The amount of disk space you may need is unique to your installation.
 We suggest getting disks that are about twice the size you think you need.
-You will use 2 disks to mirror the actual data and one disk, preferably an external USB disk, to backup your data.
+You will use 2 disks to mirror the actual data and one disk, preferably an external USB disk, to back up your data.

 ## Networking
 You should use the highest network speed you have access to.
 If you have a 10Gb network, you should try to place your server on this network, with a 10Gb